MJoergen/x16-assembly-tutorial/Episode_7/README.md

 For those new to music the first thing to consider is how to arrange the music, i.e.  which sound channels should play which notes, and when.

-In this project we'll be using four sound channels: One for the melody and three for the accompanying chords.
+In this project we'll be using five sound channels: One for the melody, one for the base, and three for the accompanying chords.
 The musical score will be arranged in lines, where each line corresponds to one eighth of a bar.
 Each line will consist of four bytes, one for each channel.
 A channel may either: